 Statement of Faith

-I affirm that there is a single, triune spiritual being, called God — eternal, incomprehensible, invisible, unchangeable, infinite, almighty; completely wise, just, and benevolent, and the overflowing source of all good.
-In the unity of God there are three Persons of one substance, power, and eternity: God the Father, God the Son, and God the Holy Spirit.
+I affirm that there is a single, triune spiritual being, called God – eternal, necessary, invisible, unchangeable, infinite, almighty; completely wise, just, and benevolent, and the overflowing source of all good.

 I think that Molinism is the best harmonization of the Scriptural witness to divine predestination and human freedom.